Fill out the form below or call us at (800) 345-4125.

 Is it possible to appeal a Medicare revocation?

-Yes, a Medicare license revocation or billing privilege revocation can be appealed.
+Yes, a Medicare enrollment revocation or billing privilege revocation can be appealed.
 Successfully appealing a revocation is challenging and requires proving that Medicare’s determination was incorrect or that you have fully corrected the issues that led to it.
 Unlike a simple monetary dispute, a revocation appeal is about defending your company’s fundamental ability to do business, making experienced guidance essential.

 If I disagree with a Medicare overpayment demand, what are my options?